LuisMancio/LuisMancio/README.md

 # About me
 Hello, I'm Luis Mancio.
 I'm a mathematician passionate about data science and coding.
-I’m particularly interested in machine learning applications in technology, leveraging data-driven solutions to solve complex problems.
+I’m particularly interested in machine learning applications in technology.
+I have analyzed datasets related to e-commerce and the banking sector to extract valuable insights for better decision-making and to build predictive models.
 I have experience working with Python,SQL, and cloud computing.
 I enjoy building efficient, scalable solutions for data analysis and automation.

 ## Socials: